Carry On by Rainbow Rowell | Goodreads

 Perhaps this stemmed from the fact that the basic outline of Carry On’s wizard-Britain was borrowed wholesale from Rowling.
 Presumably Rowell didn’t want stray too hard into actual fanfiction, and since any attempt to characterise a magical British boarding school just is going to owe too much to Rowling at this point, she decided to avoid the problem by skipping on world building altogether.
 Secondly, its clear that the romance, plus Simon’s personal relationship to the Humdrum, is the real plot of the novel — not the creation of a wider world.
 Sadly however, had there been more world-building, the Humdrum story might have gained the element of seriousness and dread which it definitely lacked.
 Without being introduced to the wider world and characters which are at stake, we can’t really care about them.

-It’s also SO refreshing to have an American author write British characters and dialogue so convincingly, without clumsy overuse of inaccurate slang, or awkward give-away Americanisms.
+Luckily, we DO care about the main characters.
+It’s also SO refreshing to have an American author write British dialogue so convincingly, without clumsy overuse of inaccurate slang, or awkward give-away Americanisms.
 In their review, Foz Meadows expresses disappointment with the lingo, but I have to respectfully disagree (the first, and probably only time, I will ever disagree with something Foz says).
 I thought it was almost bang on for a bunch of slightly nostalgically written middle class English kids who went to school sometime within the last two decades (just like in Harry Potter), since hello everybody, I am an example of one of those myself.

 Dear Americans: Stop.
 Glamorising.
 The British class system.